miekg/learninggo/basics.md

 \footnote{In the UTF-8 world characters are sometimes called \first{runes}{runes}.
 Mostly, when people talk about characters, they mean 8 bit characters.
 As UTF-8 characters may be up to 32 bits the word rune is used.
-In this case the type of `char` is \type{rune}.} and their start position, by parsing the UTF-8.
+In this case the type of `char` is `rune`.} and their start position, by parsing the UTF-8.
 The loop: (((keyword,range)))

     for pos, char := range "a|$\Phi{}$|x" {